danger

 Active

-Environmental Services is designing a stormwater management project in the northern portion of the Kenton neighborhood.
+Environmental Services is has completed constructing a stormwater management project in the northern portion of the Kenton neighborhood.
 This project is part of a larger effort to improve water and sediment quality in the Columbia Slough.

 On this Page